One Year Part Time - 'Earn While You Train'...

 - This covers training and production costs - There are no audition fees

-Dates: Running from October - late June in a 3x10 week term structure.
-You will train one full weekend day and one week day evening (days TBC) - in June there will be a 2 week period of intensive rehearsals leading into the production.
+Dates: Running from the beginning of October - late June in a 3x10 week term structure.
+You will train one full weekend day and one week day evening (This year it will be Sunday 10:30am - 5:30pm and Monday 6pm - 9pm) - in June there will be a 2 week period of intensive rehearsals leading into the production.

 Contact hours: We anticipate the average contact hours being approx 9 hours commitment a week, over a weekend day and one weekday evening, with an increase of approximately 30 hours for the two weeks leading into production.
 For those with more space in their working week their will be opportunity to engage in further research and other performance and training projects.